 - We define unemployment rate as the fraction of unemployed in the labor force.
 The overall unemployment rate in the region peaked at more than 14% during the pandemic, which was higher than the national peak at 11%.
-Both have returned to pre-pandemic levels. - In both the region and the nation, unemployment rate gaps increased during the pandemic, but are now close to prepandemic levels. - Unemployment rates in the region are highest for Black workers and workers without a college degree. - The college unemployment gap peaked at 11 percentage points during the pandemic in the region (compared to 7 percentage points in the nation) but has returned to a similar level to the nationwide gap (less than 2 percentage points).
+Both have returned to pre-pandemic levels. - In both the region and the nation, unemployment rate gaps increased during the pandemic, but are now close to prepandemic levels. - Unemployment rates in the region are highest for Black workers and workers without a college degree.
+Unemployment rates and gaps for Black workers have risen in magnitude during 2025:Q3, as has the unemployment of people aged 25-34. - The college unemployment gap peaked at 11 percentage points during the pandemic in the region (compared to 7 percentage points in the nation) but has returned to a similar level to the nationwide gap (2.8 percentage points).